 Possessing a small nose, broad head, and large eyes, Syrian hamsters have deep cheek pockets that it can use to store food.
 Their diet consists of grass, seeds, and insects.
 Its front feet have only four toes, whereas its hind feet have five.
 Syrian hamsters found in the wild usually have a white belly and golden brown fur elsewhere.
 Mutations and selective breeding have caused these hamsters to have different color variations, including black, gray, white, and cream.

-Usually, breeders like to breed Syrian hamsters to have various types of at.
+Usually, breeders like to breed Syrian hamsters to have various types of coats.
 Longhair hamsters, sometimes referred to as teddy bear hamsters, can grow a coat that is up to 4 inches (10 cm) long.
 Typically, only males can grow coats that long.
 The bald or saint coat hamster can have a glossy coat.
 Additional types of Syrian hamsters include the rex, which is famous for its wavy hair pattern, and the shorthair hamster.

 Female Syrian hamsters are capable of mating at only five weeks old, however they generally wait to do so until they are four months old.
 In the wild, females only tolerate the presence of males when they want to breed.
 If a female is not in heat and does not want to breed, she will often attack males.
 Females signal that they are ready to mate by standing still with their tail and behind pointing up.

 The gestation period for a Syrian hamster is 16 days after mating.
 A litter will, on average, have eight to ten pups, however they can have as many as 20.
 The newborn pups are sightless and hairless.
 One should leave the pups alone to be with their mother for a few weeks up to a month, when the hamsters are no longer dependent on their mothers to survive.
 In the wild, a mother may sometimes eat her own young.